Suwariwaza are seated techniques that are performed with both attacker (uke) and defender (nage) in a kneeling position.

 In theory, this made it more difficult for anyone to attack them.
 It was also a position in which one received guests (not all were trustworthy).

 In Aikido, knee walking is important for learning how to use and strengthen your hips, legs, knees, ankles, and toes.
 It also helps in developing the flexibility of your muscles, tendons and ligaments.

 Shikko is a form of walking on the knees from a seated (seiza) position.
 It was designed to improve balance, hip stability and prepare a student for the execution of suwariwaza or seated techniques.

-Shikko is very important for developing a strong awareness of your centre of gravity.
-This is helped by focusing your mind on your 'one point' in your lower belly (hara).
+Shikko is very important to develop a strong awareness of your centre of gravity.
+Also helped by focusing your mind on your 'one point' in your lower belly (hara).

 Of course, it is more natural for students in the East, as knee walking is more common in their daily life... eating, tea ceremony, etc.

 In the West we are taught to sit in chairs and experience life from a more upright position.
 Even when we pray we are rarely on our knees, because it can be seen as a weak and submissive position.
 It doesn't fit in with our upbringing where we are taught to be individual, proud, full of self.

-In my opinion we should learn to kneel down, bow our heads, be more humble and accept that we are not as important as our inflated ego's would have us believe.
+In my opinion we should kneel down, bow our heads, be more humble and accept that we are not as important as our inflated ego's would have us believe.

 Aikido training is an excellent way of teaching you how to become a warrior.
 One who is strong and powerful, but also gentle and loving.
 Seiza, shikko and suwariwaza will all help you achieve it.

 Aikido Success Blueprint shows you how to fast-track your skills.